Joe Redmond (footballer): 2024 season

 On 18 December 2023, Redmond signed a new long term contract with the club.
 On 5 April 2024, he scored his first goal of the season when he headed home an equaliser from a Brandon Kavanagh free kick in a 2–1 win over rivals Shamrock Rovers at Richmond Park.
 On 25 July 2024, he scored the first European goal of his career when he headed Chris Forrester's free kick into the bottom right corner in the 77th minute of his side's 3–1 win over Vaduz of Liechtenstein in the UEFA Conference League.
 At the end of the season he was voted into the PFAI Premier Division Team of the Year for the second time in his career by his fellow professionals across the league.

 2025 season

 Redmond scored his first goal of the 2025 season on 18 April by heading home Jake Mulraney's cross in the 91st minute to earn his side a 2–2 draw at home to Shamrock Rovers, just 3 minutes after conceding a second goal to the visitors.
 On 31 July 2025, he scored a 91st minute goal to force extra time away to Estonian side Nõmme Kalju in the UEFA Conference League, before his side went on to score again in extra time to earn a Third Qualifying round tie with Turkish giants Beşiktaş.
 On 22 September 2025, he opened the scoring with a 7th minute header in a 4–0 win at home to Cork City at Richmond Park.

+2026 season

+Redmond had to wait until 19 June 2026 to score his first goal of the 2026 season, heading home a Seán Hoare cross to give his side the lead in the 93rd minute of an eventual 2–0 win over Sligo Rovers at Richmond Park.